 Total compliance (3 points): All food safety records and documents should be maintained in a designated area where they can be retrieved readily.
 These records should be well organized, and should be accessible, even if the operation is seasonal.
-This will aid in the detection of issues, the isolation of problems, and the identification of trends and retrievable of information.
+This will aid in the detection of issues, the isolation of problems, and the identification of trends and retrieval of information.
 Binders or file system is acceptable.
 System might be by date or together in a single file for a particular record.
 It may be that data is kept on computer.
+Data on computers must be easily retrievable.